• Oct 07, 2025

 By Air:

-• Diu Air: The nearest airport is about 82 km from Somnath and is well connected to major Indian cities and some international destinations.
+• Diu Airport: The nearest airport is about 82 km from Somnath and is well connected to major Indian cities and some international destinations.

 • Rajkot Airport and Porbandar Airport: Other options are 200 km and 120 km away.

-• From Dui Airport: You can hire a taxi or a bus to Somnath.
+• From Diu Airportyou can take a taxi or a bus to Somnath.

-Things you must consider when visiting the Somnath Temple
+Things to Consider when Visiting the Somnath Temple

 When travelling to Somnath, remember to respect the religious customs and follow the basic rules when entering the temple.
 It is also wise to check the weather conditions, book accommodations in advance, and follow the safety precautions.
 The things that you must consider are as mentioned.

-• Follow the dress code: Somnath Temple has a dress code you must follow when travelling to Somnath.
-Men should ideally wear a shirt and trousers, a dhoti or pyjamas with an upper cloth.
-And women are advised to wear sarees, half sarees with blouses or churidar with pyjamas and an upper
+• Follow the dress code: Somnath Temple has specific dress code requirements you must follow when travelling to Somnath.
+Men should ideally wear a shirt and trousers, or a dhoti or pyjamas with an upper garment.
+And women are advised to wear sarees, half sarees with blouses, or churidar with pyjamas and an upper cloth.

-• Fotwear: Remove your footwear before entering the temple premises, out of respect for the god.
+• Footwear: Remove your footwear before entering the temple premises, out of respect for the god.

-• Respect the Local Customs: Adhere to the customs and rituals observed at the temple and participate respectfully.
+• Respect Local Customs: Adhere to the temple's customs and rituals, and participate respectfully.

 • Photography: Be aware of any photography restrictions, especially within the inner sanctum.